mgida/PopularMoviesStage2-/README.md

 Watch trailers
 Read reviews

-NOTES :  put your API_Key & Youtube_API_key in Constants class before you run the app
+NOTES :  put your API_Key & Youtube_API_key in Constants class before you run the app.